Bind/Seldon/readme.md

   __Routines__: Groups of subroutines for many planets
  - __swarm__: continous small uncoordinated attacks
  - __flood__: large coordinated one-off attack to land in close succession
+ - __overload__: funnel nearby energy into an all out attack from one planet

   __Subroutines__: atomic actions for one planet
   - __pester__: a small recurring attack
   - __explore__: find and take medium sized pirate planets